saxenism/saxenism-expressions/_posts/2022-07-12-LinkedIn-Posts-Testing.md

 layout: post
 description: Thoughts on what it would take to make web3 a mass movement and my understanding of the true nature of testing in defi/web3.
 categories: [linkedin, non-technical, testing]
-title: Thoughts around testing - LinkedIn Posts
+title: Thoughts around testing - LinkedIn Post(s)
 ---

 ## Article 1